Is this program right for you?

 Be the one helping to save lives.
 Your work as a first responder will give you the opportunity to build relationships with and provide immediate medical response skills to people across your community.

-With the successful completion of the program, students receive a Canadian Red Cross certificate (valid 3 years), a Canadian Red Cross BLS card (valid for 1 year).
+With the successful completion of the course, students receive a Canadian Red Cross EMR certificate (valid 3 years), and a Canadian Red Cross BLS card (valid for 1 year).

 Participants are engaged in dynamic training techniques including video, media presentations, skills demonstrations, practice sessions, discussions and scenarios based on real-life situations.